KJM4350 – Protein Crystallography

 - you gain practical experience related to protein structure determination by X-ray

-- you get insight into complementary methods for macromolecular structure determination, such as electron diffraction and nuclear magnetic resonance (NMR) spectroscopy
+- you get insight into complementary methods for macromolecular structure determination, such as cryo-electron microscopy (cryo-EM) and nuclear magnetic resonance (NMR) spectroscopy

 - you can carry out relevant database searches